CronusAK/Pulse-Audio-Stream-Deck-Plugin/README.md

 - **Output Device Control** -- Select a specific output sink and control its volume/mute independently
 - **Input Device Control** -- Select a specific input source and control its volume/mute independently
 - **Device Switching** -- Assign a button to any output or input device; press to set it as the system default.
 Active device shows a green bar, inactive shows grey.
+- **Push-to-Talk** -- Hold to unmute your microphone; mic mutes automatically on release.
+Mic will auto-mute after 5 seconds as a safety fallback if the button release is missed.
 - **Configurable Volume Step** -- Per-action slider (1--20%) controls how much each button press or dial tick changes volume
 - **Encoder Support** -- Dial rotation for volume adjustment (step multiplied by ticks), press/touch to toggle mute or switch default device
 - **Real-time Feedback** -- Live volume bars and device names on button/encoder screens, updated automatically when PipeWire state changes
+- **Display Options** -- Per-action background color, toggleable device name, volume bar, and percentage overlay; text and icons include a black outline for readability on any background color

 ## Requirements